-- Are the congregants white collar or blue collar, rural or urbanized?
+- Are congregants white collar or blue collar, rural or urbanized?

-When Paul came, we discussed the how and why of ministry, the needs of his church and what he wanted in an executive pastor.
+2. Interview the senior pastor.
+We discussed the how and why of ministry, the needs of his church, and what he wanted in an executive pastor.
 We went over the church's organization, envisioned the future, and reviewed staffing issues.
-Along the way, I also listened to his sermons on the internet.
+Separately, I listened to his sermons on the internet.

-After Paul's visit, the outgoing co-senior pastor called me.
-We had a tremendous discussion; I got his perspective on the church and what Paul would need in the future.
-I listened to his sermons, too, to get to know what the people had heard in his tenure.
+I also spoke with the outgoing co-senior pastor.
+I got his perspective on the church and what Paul needed.
+I listened to his sermons, too, to get to know what people heard during his tenure.

 You may or may not be able to talk much to the senior pastor.
-Learn all you can through websites, blogs, even articles in the bulletin that the senior pastor may write.
+Learn all you can through websites, blogs, even articles written by the pastor in the bulletin.
 Carefully study the vision of the senior pastor and how it is lived out in the church.

-A week after Paul and Sue stayed at our house, I asked to have three rounds of telephone conversations with key staff leaders.
-I didn't approach these like interviews but more like "getting-to-know-you discussions."
-I wanted to be much better prepared to meet them face to face, and the three rounds of telephone discussions enabled that.
+3. Interview staff leaders.
+I then asked to have three rounds of telephone conversations with key staff leaders.
+I didn't approach these like interviews, but more like "getting-to-know-you discussions."
+This better prepared me to later meet them face to face.

-The staff leaders surprised me!
-They had lots of questions for me.
 We had lively discussions in each 45-minute phone call.
-After the second call, I sent them a list of questions about their perceptions of the executive pastor role for our third round of telephone talks.
+After the second round of calls, I sent them a list of questions about their perceptions of the executive pastor role for our third call.

-Depending on the size of the church, you may be talking with paid or volunteer staff.
+Depending on the size of the church, you may talk with paid or volunteer staff.
 Invest time to get to know them, to pray with them, and to understand their issues and concerns.

-As the weeks went on, I needed more information.
-Some of the items that I needed are sensitive and proprietary (and if the church won't give you the information, scour the church's bulletin and website, and the online archives of the local newspaper to find similar data):
+4. Obtain hard data.
+Some of the items I needed are sensitive and proprietary (if the church won't give you the information, scour the church's bulletins and website, and the online archives of the local newspaper):